tvheadend/tvheadend/docs/class/access_entry.md

 Tvheadend verifies access by scanning through all enabled access control entries in sequence, from the top of the list to the bottom.
-The permission flags, streaming profiles, DVR config profiles, channel tags and so on are combined for all matching access entries.
+The permission flags, streaming profiles, DVR config profiles, channel tags, channel number ranges are combined for all matching access entries if allowed using the change flag.
+If the parameter is empty (permission flags, all types of profiles, channel tags and ranges) in an access control entry and the parameter change flag is turned on, the parameter (value, list or range) is cleared (unset).

 An access entry is said to match if the username matches and the IP source address of the requesting peer is within the prefix.
 There is also anonymous access, if the user is set to asterisk.
 Only network prefix is matched then.

+*The order of entries is really important!* It is recommended to put the wildcards on top of the entries and the special permissions to the bottom.

 !['Access Entries Grid'](static/img/doc/accessentriesgrid.png)